We all want to give our dogs the best, but few among us have unlimited funds.

 Again, you don’t want to do this for long (plus, it’ll end up costing more than kibble will).

 But it can work in a pinch.
 Just be sure that you stick to foods you can safely share with your dog.

 Characteristics of a Good Dog Food

-While your desire to save money on dog food is perfectly understandable, it is still imperative that you provide your dog with a high-quality food.
+While your desire to save money on dog food is perfectly understandable, it is still imperative that you provide your dog with high-quality food.

-- Avoid dog foods that contain artificial colors, flavors or other additives.
+- Avoid dog foods that contain artificial colors, flavors, or other additives.
 Good dog foods will appeal to your dog without these unnecessary and potentially harmful ingredients.
-Many dogs, for example, suffer from food allergies, courtesy of the artificial dyes in their food.
+Many dogs, for example, suffer from food allergies courtesy of the artificial dyes in their food.

 Where Do You Compromise For Budget-Friendly Dog Food?